Josephvazhae1/aircraft-design-optimization/README.md

 - Lift-to-Drag Ratio (L/D): 10 to 25
 - Fuel Mass: 0 to 10,000 kg

 This initial state serves as the starting node for the A* search algorithm.
-Typically, you'd also specify a goal node (or state), but in the context of our application, our "goal" is uknown since we are trying to find the optimal soultion.
+Typically, you'd also specify a goal node (or state), but in the context of our application, our "goal" is unknown since we are trying to find the optimal soultion.

 #### 2. Cost Function